tmaguire/GeoScout/README.md

-# W3W-Geocache
+# Witham Scouts Geocaching
-What3Words Geocaching example
+Geocaching for Witham Scouts using What3Words